Battle of Preveza (1911): Background

 In 1911, the Ottoman Navy maintained a small anti-smuggling force of six torpedo boats dispersed along the Albanian coast, patrolling between Preveza, Gomenítza, and Durazzo.
 At that time, the Preveza detachment consisted of the torpedo boats Tokad, Antalya, Hamidiye, and Alpagot, the armed yacht Trablus, and the small gunboats No. 9 and No. 10.
 The unit was commanded by Binbasi (Captain) Tevfik.
 At Preveza, the Ottomans relied upon a series of obsolete fortifications for local defense, including some that had been erected in the 1400s.
 The defensive works were armed with a total of five 150 mm Krupp guns and twenty field guns.
-The primary fortress was St. George's Castle, built in the early 1800s, but reequipped with some modern artillery.
-It was supported by Fort Pantokrator, of a similar age, and a modern coastal artillery battery of two 210 mm guns.
+The primary fortress was the Castle of Saint Andrew, built in the early 1800s, but reequipped with some modern artillery.
+It was supported by St George's castle and Fort Pantokrator, of a similar age, and a modern coastal artillery battery of two 210 mm guns.

 Over the course of the year, tensions between the Ottoman Empire and Italy rose as the latter sought a pretext under which it could participate in the colonization of North Africa, following French moves into Algeria and Morocco.
 On 27 September, Italy issued an ultimatum to cede control of Tripolitania, which the Ottoman government rejected the following day.
 The imminent state of war prompted the Ottoman naval command to order the torpedo boats in Albania to seek refuge in neutral Austro-Hungarian ports further north in the Adriatic Sea, but the orders did not reach the torpedo boat crews in time.
 The Italian Prince Luigi Amedeo planned to carry out a raid with a small force of destroyers to sink the torpedo boats in the first hours of the conflict.
 Amedeo was at that time the commander of the Division of the Torpedo Boat Inspector, holding the rank of rear admiral.